 2015 has already started and I just wanted to take a moment to thank everyone who’s trusted me with their case already this year.
-There’s a whole lot of things to discuss about simply the first two months of this year, that instead of going on and on about unimportant matters, let me just hit the highlights so far.
+There’s a whole lot of things to discuss simply the first two months of this year, that instead of going on and on about unimportant matters, let me just hit the highlights so far.

 The Highlight of January had to be the Driving Under the Influence Defense Lawyers Association (DUI/DLA) conference in Los Angeles on the science of DUI.
 Being the only Founding Member of the DUI/DLA in Hawaii, and the only lawyer from Hawaii making the trip to the conference allowed us to build special connections and receive the best information from both nationwide, and international DUI attorneys.
-Specifically my good friend Mark Thiessen, and new friends at the Acuity Law Group in Canada, shared some amazing DUI knowledge and cementing a further bond with them was worth the price of admission alone.
+Specifically, my good friend Mark Thiessen, and new friends at the Acuity Law Group in Canada, shared some amazing DUI knowledge and cementing a further bond with them was worth the price of admission alone.
 I was able to build personal relationships with esteemed scientific experts on Blood Alcohol Content, as well as Accident Re-creation, and each one is waiting for a case in Hawaii where their talents may be put to good use.

-The other thing we were able to do in Los Angeles was to have a meeting with a couple producers about the Landsberg Legal Reality show.
-I told them we wouldn’t do it if we couldn’t do it right: absolute respect for client confidentiality, attorney client privilege, and client anonymity; no video of anyone who doesn’t want to be part of the show.
+The other thing we were able to do in Los Angeles was to have a meeting with a couple of producers about the Landsberg Legal Reality show.
+I told them we wouldn’t do it if we couldn’t do it right: absolute respect for client confidentiality, attorney-client privilege, and client anonymity; no video of anyone who doesn’t want to be part of the show.
 But if it would work out, the life and times of a young criminal defense attorney in a penthouse office — there’s definitely a market for legal shows now.
 When you drop by the office, ask and I’ll play you the clip we already filmed.

 While all this was going on, the same weekend was the Makaha Bodysurfing Classic, while the Landsberg Law Office was one of the two name sponsors, along with my good friends at Keawe Adventures.

 In February already we’ve dealt with two high profile cases.
 The first was the Internationally covered Big Island case horrifically nicknamed by the news “the reef beef”.
-Originally reported as an attempted murder, the final outcome allowed the defendant to be given a No Contest Misdemeanor deferral, that allows his record to become clean sooner rather than later.
+Originally reported as attempted murder, the final outcome allowed the defendant to be given a No Contest Misdemeanor deferral, that allows his record to become clean sooner rather than later.
 No fines, no jail time, and no community service.
 While I’d always rather take the case to trial, for this case the guaranteed clean record and no jail time was a deal my client couldn’t say no to.

 One week later I was contacted after a stabbing involving a mother and two young children in the Kam IV housing projects.
 A woman who watched a prior jury trial I defended had a problem: her grandson was the prime suspect, had just been arrested, and he was innocent.
 After the rush to judgment, as you’ve probably seen on the news, he was released.
-I’d like to tell you way, but until they are able to arrest the person who actually did the stabbing, we need to maintain some sort of secrecy, so as not to jeopardize any further investigation by the police.
+I’d like to tell you why, but until they are able to arrest the person who actually did the stabbing, we need to maintain some sort of secrecy, so as not to jeopardize any further investigation by the police.
 Hopefully of someone else, because my client is absolutely innocent.

 And what happens in March?
-First we throw the greatest ever 1st year luau for this little guy, and then the sky is the only limit.
+First, we throw the greatest ever 1st-year luau for this little guy, and then the sky is the only limit.